craigdallimore/steering-behaviour/notes.md

 ## Todo

+- [ ] Add mouse selection

+  - [x] Add a target reticule thing
+  - [ ] Clicking a mouse on a character will 'focus' it
+  - [ ] Clicking off a character will unfocus it
+  - [ ] The form will relate to the focussed character
+  - [ ] The form will update when the game is paused
+  - [ ] Add velocity and orientation controls
+  - [ ] State will have a hash of characters
+  - [ ] State will have a focussed character id
+  - [ ] State updates include iterating over all characters and updating their steering

 - [ ] Add steering configs
 - [ ] Describe the various behaviours
 - [ ] Fix Wander implementation